 - Crevice: Localized corrosion that occurs in cracks or spaces.

-- Galvanic: Localized corrosion that occurs when two dissimilar materials are joined in a corrosive electrolyte.
+- Galvanic: Localized corrosion occurs when two dissimilar materials are joined in a corrosive electrolyte.

-- Stress Corrosion Cracking: Cracking in a corrosive environment that can cause failure of materials.
+- Stress Corrosion Cracking: Cracking in a corrosive environment can cause the failure of materials.

 - Inter-Granular: Localized corrosion that occurs at the grain boundaries of the metal.